Informatics

 Compulsory elective courses in single-subject studies

 By selecting a concentration, a student may specialize or prepare for study in a specific follow-up master's program.
-The concentration corresponds to the courses selected as listed in the course catalog.
+The concentration corresponds to the selected courses as listed in the course catalog.

 Associated Studies